raypulver/LEON/README.md

 # LEON
 ## Little Endian Object Notation

 This is an optimized binary format for the serialization of JavaScript data structures that works in the browser and Node.
-There is a C implementation of LEON and it is currently available as an optimized native extension for PHP5 and PHP7.
+There is a C implementation of LEON and it is will available as an optimized native extension for PHP5 and PHP7.

 LEON is a far more compact alternative to JSON that operates like a flatbuffer and is compatible with the browser.
-Instead of formatting the data as a human-readable string LEON stores it as a string containing the value's byte representation.
+It is more compact than msgpack and also many times faster to encode/decode, even without the use of a native addon.
+Instead of formatting the data as a human-readable string LEON stores its byte representation as a `Buffer` in Node.js or as an `ArrayBuffer` in the browser.
 There is no use of compression.
+If the target environment does not support typed arrays LEON will fall back to using a string.

-Thus LEON provides all the features of JSON but exchanges its readability for efficiency.
-LEON can be used to serialize dynamic data using `LEON.stringify` and `LEON.parse`, but there is a major benefit to using LEON when you know ahead of time the types of the data you are serializing.
-If you know what you are sending and receiving, you can pass a template of the data to `LEON.Channel` which returns an object with its own `stringify` and `parse` methods that can be used to serialize data according to the schema.
+LEON provides all the capability of JSON but exchanges its readability for compactness.
+In addition to this, LEON runs very fast, not quite faster than JSON but very close.

+LEON can be used to serialize dynamic data using `LEON.encode` and `LEON.decode`, but there is a major benefit to using LEON when you know ahead of time the types of the data you are serializing.
+If you know what you are sending and receiving, you can pass a template of the data to `LEON.Channel` which returns an object with its own `encode` and `decode` methods that can be used to serialize data according to the schema.
 Another benefit to using a `LEON.Channel` is that it will only serialize the properties of an object that you specify in the template, so there is no need to construct a whole new object with only the data you intend to send, and there is no need to send more data than is necessary.
+With JSON this is only partly possible, as you can only specify the keys you want to encode at the first level of depth in the object.
+With LEON you can specify the keys of the object you with to encode, as well as the keys for any objects it contains.

-Depending on what kind of data you have, serializing through a `LEON.Channel` can be about 3-10 times more compact than serializing with JSON.
+Depending on what kind of data you have, serializing through a `LEON.Channel` can be about 2-3 times more compact than serializing with JSON, after the effects of gzip.
 Experiment for yourself and see.

 ## Usage